SMTP server responsible for sending outgoing e-mail messages. SMTP settings are required for the following Fax Voip T.38 Console functions:

 Specifies whether digitally signed message should be encoded to help avoid tampering with the signature.
 If this option is on, users of e-mail programs that do not support S/MIME will not be able to read signed messages.
 When you do know that a recipient has S/MIME capability, you can use either clear or opaque signing.

 Click to display a dialog box that contains the properties of an X.509 certificate and its associated certificate chain.
 If valid certificate associated with specified Sender’s e-mail address not found, the information message is displayed.
-To be possible to use the certificate when Fax Voip T.38 Modem is running as a Windows Service, the valid certificate must be installed into the Local Machine Certificate Store on your system.
-When using this functionality with Route through e-mail Incoming Routing Method (Microsoft Fax), the Network Service account, under which Windows Fax Service is started, should have read access permissions to your certificate private keys.
-If your certificate is installed into the Current User Certificate Store, Fax Voip T.38 Modem proposes to install it into the Local Machine Certificate Store.
-If your certificate is installed into the Local Machine Certificate Store, but Network Service account does not have read access permissions to private keys, Fax Voip T.38 Modem proposes to grant read access permissions to private keys for fax service (Network Service account).
+To be possible to use the certificate when Fax Voip T.38 Console is running as a Windows Service, the valid certificate must be installed into the Local Machine Certificate Store on your system.
+If your certificate is installed into the Current User Certificate Store, Fax Voip T.38 Console proposes to install it into the Local Machine Certificate Store.
 Follow the instructions of the dialog boxes.
-Please note, that administrator privileges are required, to check access permissions for Network Service account and to install the certificate into the Local Machine Certificate Store.
+Please note, that administrator privileges are required to install the certificate into the Local Machine Certificate Store.
 See more details in the To obtain and install secure e-mail certificate chapter of this user manual.

 Use this button to run built-in SMTP client for testing your SMTP settings before using.